MR-VL/CIC-IoT2023/README.md

 **Requirements**

-Jupyter Notebook 7.2.2 or Higher pip install pandas scikit-learn xgboost (required for XGBoost IPYNB, not required for others)
+Jupyter Notebook 7.2.2 or Higher

+(Below are required for XGBoost IPYNB, not required for others) pip install pandas scikit-learn xgboost
+!pip install dask[complete]

 **Running the Project**